wezlemin/delta-docs/internal-sideloading/ksign-troubleshooting.md

 > itms-services://?action=download-manifest&url=https://download.khoindvn.io.vn/Plist/48bhl.plist <br>
 > itms-services://?action=download-manifest&url=https://download.khoindvn.io.vn/Plist/3z8yi.plist

-- If you cannot access Khoindvn as a whole, you can try Osign or the AppleJr signer.
+- If you cannot access Khoindvn as a whole, you could try using another signer.

-## If NONE of the KSigns or ESigns work (because they are all *REVOKED*/*BLACKLISTED*), you can do one of the following:
+## What to do if NONE of the KSigns or ESigns work (because they are all *REVOKED*/*BLACKLISTED*)
 - You can use Direct Install if it is not down/broken.
 - You can sideload with a computer (https://sidestore.io, https://sideloadly.io).
 - If you have a computer, and your phone is running iOS 17.0 - iOS iOS 18.0.1, BlacklistBeGone (https://github.com/jailbreakdotparty/BlacklistBeGone) might work for you.